36 Mobile-First Business Web Design Considerations For 2021

 20 – Consider AI Technologies

-In 2019 Artificial Intelligence (AI) can help you provide a better user experience by helping your website visitors find content and interact with your site, with no human interaction required.
+In 2021 Artificial Intelligence (AI) can help you provide better user experience by helping your website visitors find content and interact with your site, with no human interaction required.

 There are a number of ways this technology can be implemented on your website:

 Voice User Interface

 A voice user interface (VUI) enables individuals to take advantage of voice input to control different devices and computers.
 This technology is still relatively new.
 You most likely have come across it with digital assistants such as Apple’s Siri or Amazon’s Alexa.